Intermediate Licence

 You can also use our Course and Exam Finder to find a club that will provide the Intermediate course near you.
 Please check with your local club to find out what training and support they can offer, before and after the exam.

-The clubs and training organisations may or may not charge for their services, the RSGB recommends you check thoroughly before committing to sign up to a course.
+The clubs and training organisations may or may not charge for their services, the RSGB recommends you check thoroughly before signing up to a course.

 The exam

-The exam consists of 46 multiple choice questions, each with four possible responses, which cover the remainder of the syllabus.
+The exam consists of 46 multiple choice questions, each with four possible responses and lasts for 90 minutes.

 You will be given your result immediately after you complete the online exam, together with detailed feedback regarding your performance.